petkivim/standard/standards/bundle-policy-and-code.md

 order: 2
 ---

-# Bundle policy and source code
+# For each codebase: bundle policy and source code

 ## Measure